Spock: Season two and three

-In the premiere episode of the second season, "Amok Time", Spock begins to undergo pon farr, the Vulcan blood fever, and must undergo a ritual mating in the next eight days or die.
+During the premiere episode of the second season, "Amok Time", Spock begins to undergo pon farr, the Vulcan blood fever, and must mate in the next eight days or die.
 Kirk disobeys Starfleet orders and takes the Enterprise to the planet Vulcan so that Spock can undergo the mating ritual.
-When they arrive, he is reunited with T'Pring (Arlene Martel).
-She rather wishes to be with Stonn (Lawrence Montaigne), a full-blooded Vulcan.
-She demands the ritual kal-if-fee fight instead, and selects Kirk as her champion, who unknowingly agrees to a fight to the death with Spock.
-McCoy persuades T'Pau (Celia Lovsky) to let him inject Kirk with something to alleviate the issues with Vulcan's thinner atmosphere and make the fight fair.
-The fight begins, and Spock gains the upper hand, garroting Kirk and killing him.
-McCoy orders an emergency transport directly to sickbay, while Spock is told by T'Pring that it was all a game of logic which would let her be with Stonn no matter the outcome.
-No longer feeling the effects of the pon farr, Spock returns to the Enterprise where he discovers that McCoy had injected Kirk with a paralyzing agent which merely simulated death and that the Captain was still alive.During the course of the encounter with the Nomad space probe in "The Changeling", Spock undertakes a mind meld with the machine.
-Kirk stops the meld when he realises that Spock's personality starts to be changed by the contact.
+When they arrive, he is reunited with T'Pring (Arlene Martel), his wife, who wishes to instead be with Stonn (Lawrence Montaigne), a full-blooded Vulcan.
+She demands the ritual kal-if-fee fight and selects Kirk as her champion.
+Kirk accepts without knowing this is a fight to the death.
+McCoy persuades T'Pau (Celia Lovsky) to let him hypospray Kirk to alleviate the issues with Vulcan's thinner atmosphere and make the fight fair.
+Spock seemingly kills Kirk in the fight.
+McCoy orders Kirk transported to sickbay, while Spock is told by T'Pring that it was all a game of logic which would let her be with Stonn no matter the outcome.
+No longer feeling the effects of the pon farr, Spock returns to the Enterprise where he discovers that McCoy had injected Kirk with a paralyzing agent which merely simulated death and that the Captain was still alive.During an encounter with the Nomad space probe in "The Changeling", Spock undertakes a mind meld with the machine.
+Kirk stops the meld when he realizes that Spock's personality starts to be changed by the contact.
 Following a transporter accident which transports Kirk, McCoy, Uhura and Scotty to a Mirror Universe and swaps them with their counterparts in the episode "Mirror, Mirror", they encounter a different version of Spock.
 Sporting a beard, he grows suspicious of the activities of the suddenly changed personnel and under Starfleet orders, attempts to kill Kirk.
 Mirror-Spock is knocked unconscious, and is treated by McCoy while the others head to the transporter to attempt to return to their universe.
 Spock awakes and mind melds with McCoy to discover why Kirk did not have him killed.
 Discovering what took place, he agrees to help them return and as he mans the transporter controls, Kirk implores him to take control and save not only the ship but his Terran Empire from implosion at the hands of tyrants.
 The switch is once again successful, and the crew members return to their relevant universes.